serverless/blog/posts/2017-05-24-serverless-v1.14.0.md

 ### Google Cloud Functions support
 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/serverless-google-cloudfunctions.png">

-We're proud to announce official support for deployment on the Google Cloud with the help of our [Google Cloud Functions Provider plugin](https://github.com/serverless/serverless-google-cloudfunctions).
+We're proud to announce official support for deployment the the Google Cloud Platform with the help of our [Google Cloud Functions Provider plugin](https://github.com/serverless/serverless-google-cloudfunctions).

-Adding the `google` integration continues our multi-provider support story and gives you the 4th provider to choose from when you're about to build your next serverless project.
+Adding the `google` integration strengthens the multi-provider support of the framework and gives you a 4th provider to choose from when building your next serverless project.

 Curious how to get started?
 Let's take a look!